zhaolingshan/tp/docs/team/pongzers.md

 * **Documentation**:
   * User Guide:
     * Added documentation for the features `list` and `add`.
+(No PR by me as we typed collectively in Google Docs and pushed by one person)
   * Developer Guide:
     * Added implementation feature of obtaining module information automatically.
+(No PR by me as we typed collectively in Google Docs and pushed by one person)
-    * Generated skeleton of developer guide for team members to use.
+    * Generated the skeleton of developer guide for team members to use.
+(No PR by me as we typed collectively in Google Docs and pushed by one person)

 * **Tools**:
   * Integrated data from a third-party API NUSMods into our app ([\#182](https://github.com/AY2021S1-CS2103T-T17-1/tp/pull/182))